Picture of Martin Boucher

 About

-Since joining USask in 2014, he has been the recipient of several scholarships and fellowships, including the SENS' Nexen Energy Graduate Scholarship and a Social Science and Humanities Research Council of Canada grant.
-Boucher has an MA in Integrated Studies with a concentration in global change from Athabasca University and a BSc (honours) in Natural Science from the University of Waterloo.
+Dr. Boucher holds a Ph.D. in Environment and Sustainability from the University of Saskatchewan.
+His dissertation focused on socio-technical pathways to clean energy in Canada, the United States, and Sweden.
+He has received several scholarships and fellowships, including the SENS Nexen Energy Graduate Scholarship and a Social Science and Humanities Research Council of Canada grant.
+Dr. Boucher has an MA from Athabasca University and a BSc (honours) in Natural Science from the University of Waterloo.

 Designations